nolauren/teaching/documenting1960s.md

 Jan 16: No Class MLK Day

-Jan 18: *Doing Documentary Work* - Ch 3,4, Epilogue
+Jan 18: *Doing Documentary Work* - Ch 3

 Jan 23: Analyzing Photography: Take a look at *The Americans* and pick a photo for class.
 Jan 23: Explore *The Americans* (on reserve) and pick a photo for class.
 Listen/Read ["`Americans': The Book that Changed Photography."](http://www.npr.org/2009/02/13/100688154/americans-the-book-that-changed-photography) NPR, Feburary 13, 2009.
 What happens when we look at a single photo?
 In a series?
 (Bring Robert Frank Exhibition Book.)